alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/11_citation_and_provenance.md

 The source-line must remain intact.

-The source-line must remain in order.
+The source-line must remain exact.

 The source-line must not be shortened, inverted, detached, renamed, simulated, or replaced.